 My Top Five Spiritual Warfare Books

 Finally, here is my list.
 I put them in the order I would read them, but you don’t have to follow that order.
-All of these books will give you a good introduction into spiritual warfare.
+All of these spiritual warfare books will give you a good introduction into this topic.

 Pigs in the Parlor by Frank and Ida Mae Hammond (This is great for a quick read and to quickly familiarize yourself with deliverance ministry).